fabriziomello/hba_fdw/README.md

 # hba_fdw
-Manage your pg_hba.conf file using SQL
+Foreign data wrapper for PostgreSQL to allow you manage your pg_hba.conf file using SQL (INSERT/UPDATE/DELETE)

+Coming soon...